(LFCS) 5. Service Configuration - 20%

 IN NS dns.test.com.

-• Line 2: The configuration file should activate reverse lookup for the network 192.168.1.0.
-Given that the zone is called 1.168.192.in-addr.arpa, should not be added to the hostnames.
-Therefore, all hostnames are entered in their complete form—with their domain and with a . at the end.
-The remaining entries correspond to those described for the test.com. zone
+192.168.1.0.
+Given that the zone is called1.168.192.in-addr.arpa, should not be added to the hostnames.
+Therefore, all hostnames are entered in their complete form—with their domain and with a.at the end.
+The remaining entries correspond to those described for thetest.com.zone - Line 8: This line specifies the name server responsible for this zone.
+This time, however, the name is entered in its complete form with the domain and a

-• Line 10: This is the pointer record hinting at the IP addresses on the respective hosts.
-Only the last part of the IP address is entered at the beginning of the line, without the . at the end.
+.at the end. - Line 10: This is the pointer record hinting at the IP addresses on the respective hosts.
+Only the last part of the IP address is entered at the beginning of the line, without the

-• E.g of reverse zone host 192.168.0.29 localhost
+host 192.168.0.29 localhost

 References: